kevinwucodes/sql-bag-of-tricks-talk/readme.markdown

 ...but this is a hack!

-...with CTEs and windowed functions, it looks like this:
+Instead, with CTEs and windowed functions, it looks like this:

 ```SQL
 ;with